ntinsley78/testProject/README.txt

 This is a read me file.

+This is a file.

-Read me files are a way to introduce your repo to the world
+Read me files are a way to introduce your repo to the world.